-- 1. Why was Richard different from the other kings? - 2.
+- ▶ Richard The Lionheart posted by PegEntztd - 1.
+Why was Richard different from the other kings? - 2.
 What is surprising about him as a king of England? - 3.
 What good qualities did he represent? - 4.
 Why was he called the Lionheart? - 5.
 What did scholars think of him in the 19th century? - 6.
 What do scholars think of him today?

-Watch this video on Magna Carta and complete this summary.
+Watch this video on Magna Carta and complete the summary.
 Then, discuss the questions in pairs.